I am an aspiring science-fiction author hopeful who wants to inform others in their journey for the truth. Join me in that quest.

 Longer Hubs seem to do much better here on HubPages than shorter ones do.
 However, on Steemit, the rule of page length seems to work in reverse.
 If you publish a short article on Steemit, you’re going to get more views than if you publish a lengthy one.
 Of course, you have to make your article interesting either way.
 Not too many people are going to want to read an article about someone’s toy poodle snoring in the middle of the night, whereas many people may want to read an article that teaches them how to get rid of a pink screen on their computer monitor without having to pay someone to fix it for them.

 Steemit does not provide any information to its members on what their page limit should be every time they publish an article.
 However, I have had to learn the hard way that I can only make an article so many pages long before I am able to publish it on Steemit.
 Otherwise, the writing site will behave in all sorts of bizarre ways.
-Also, even if you do get a lengthy article published successfully on Steemit, you may encounter technical difficulties in editing it in the event that you spot a typographical error in it or wish to change something in it within the seven days that you are allowed to do so.
+Also, even if you do get a lengthy article published successfully on Steemit, you may encounter technical difficulties in editing it in the event that you spot a typographical error in it or wish to change something in it.
 Some of the writers on Steemit have found a way to get around this problem simply by breaking down their article into multiple segments and providing a link to and from each segment in order to make it easy for anyone to navigate anywhere throughout the article.
 My school of thought is just to publish my lengthy article on HubPages so that everyone who wishes to read it can find it in one place.

 I. HubPages Offers Better Customer Support Than Steemit